bcbio/bcbio-nextgen/docs/contents/parallel.rst

 This can be done in two steps.
-First, launch ``qmon`` as an admin, select ``Complex Configuration`` in qmon, click on ``mem_free`, under the ``Consumable`` dialog select ``JOB`` (instead of ``YES`` or ``NO``) and finally click ``Modify` for the changes to take effect.
+First, launch ``qmon`` as an admin, select ``Complex Configuration`` in qmon, click on ``mem_free`, under the ``Consumable`` dialog select ``JOB`` (instead of ``YES`` or ``NO``) and finally click ``Modify`` for the changes to take effect.
 Secondly, for each host in the queue, configure ``mem_free`` as a complex value.
-If a host called ``myngshost`` has 128GB of RAM, the command cooresponding command woul be ``qconf -mattr exechost complex_values mem_free=128G myngshost``
+If a host called ``myngshost`` has 128GB of RAM, the corresponding command would be ``qconf -mattr exechost complex_values mem_free=128G myngshost``

 .. _qsub man page: http://gridscheduler.sourceforge.net/htmlman/htmlman1/qsub.html